KCClarke/10_minute_HEIST/README.md

     Throughout this projects I will use...

     heist
-        as an abreviation for 10 minute HEIST
+        as an abreviation for 10 minute HEIST.

+    you
+        You!
+Dear reader, and user of this program.